ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 ![*In vivo* diffusion measures obtained from the free water DTI and standard DTI.
 The values of FA for the free water DTI model, the standard DTI model and their difference are shown in the top panels (A-C), while respective MD values are shown in the bottom panels (D-F).
-In addition the free water volume fraction estimated from the free water DTI model is shown in panel G. This figure reproduces Fig. 7 of the original article.](fwdti_in_vivo.png){#fig:invivo}
+In addition, the free water volume fraction estimated from the free water DTI model is shown in panel G. This figure reproduces Fig. 7 of the original article.](fwdti_in_vivo.png){#fig:invivo}